For MuseScore 3 users, see Measure operations

 Selleks, et lisada takt pala lõppu, vajuta Ctrl+B (Mac: ⌘+B), või vali menüüst Create → Taktid → Lisa Takt.
 Mitme takti lisamiseks vajuta Ctrl+Shift+B (Mac: ⌘+Shift+B) või vali menüüst Create → Taktid → Lisa Taktid....

-Select a measure, then press Ins or use the menu Create → Measures → Insert Measure to insert a new empty measure before the selected one.
-To insert multiple measures, press Ctrl+Ins or use the menu Create → Measures → Insert Measures....
+First select a measure then press Ins or use the menu Create → Measures → Insert Measure to insert a new empty measure before the selected one.
+To insert multiple measures press Ctrl+Ins (Mac: ⌘+Ins) or use the menu Create → Measures → Insert Measures....

-Select the measure, then press Ctrl+Del (Mac: ⌘+Fn+Backspace).
+First select the measure then press Ctrl+Del (Mac: ⌘+Fn+Backspace).

 The Visible property allows you to show or hide the notes and staff lines for the current measure.
 The Stemless property allows you to show or hide all note stems for the current measure.
 Notes that normally have a stem such as half notes (minums) and quarter notes (crotchets) only show the note head when marked as stemless.

 The Nominal duration is the time signature that is displayed on the score.
 You can change the Actual duration of a measure to anything regardless of the time signature displayed on the score.
-Normally, the nominal and actual duration of a measure is identical.
-However, a measure (e.g. pickup, anacrusis) can have an actual duration that is shorter.
+Normally the nominal and actual duration of a measure is identical.
+However a pickup (upbeat) measure for example can have a shorter actual duration.

 Add to measure number

 You can also use the "add to measure no." option to influence the measure numbering.
 You can enter positive or negative numbers here.
 Please note that this affects subsequent measures.
 A value of "-1" has the same effect as marking a measure irregular.